 Making or replacing withdrawals from a TFSA

 If you decide to replace or re-contribute all or a portion of your withdrawals into your TFSA in the same year, you can only do so if you have available TFSA contribution room.
 If you re-contribute but do not have contribution room, you will have over-contributed to your TFSA in the year.
-You will be subject to a tax equal to 1% of the highest excess TFSA amount in the month, for each month you are in an excess contribution position.
-See example 1 below.
+You will be subject to a tax equal to 1% of the highest excess TFSA amount in the month, for each month that the excess amount remains in your account.

-For information on withdrawing amounts from your TFSA, contact your TFSA issuer.
+For more information on withdrawing amounts from your TFSA, contact your TFSA issuer.

-Since opening her TFSA in 2009, Sarah has contributed $5,000 for 2009, 2010 and 2011.
-In 2012, Sarah makes another $5,000 contribution to her TFSA.
+Since opening her TFSA in 2009, Jenny has contributed the maximum TFSA dollar limit in each year.
+By the end of 2014, she has accumulated a total of $31,000 in her TFSA account.
+In 2015 Jenny makes a $10,000 contribution, the TFSA dollar limit for 2015.
 Later that year, she withdraws $3,000 for a trip.
-Unfortunately, her plans changed and she cannot go.
-Since Sarah already contributed the maximum to her TFSA earlier in the year, she has no TFSA contribution room left.
+Unfortunately, her plans change and she cannot go.
+Since Jenny already contributed the maximum to her TFSA earlier in the year, she has no TFSA contribution room left.

-If Sarah wishes to re-contribute part or all of the $3,000 she withdrew, she will have to wait until the beginning of 2013 to do so.
-The $3,000 will be added to her TFSA contribution room at the beginning of 2013.
+If Jenny wishes to re-contribute part or all of the $3,000 she withdrew, she will have to wait until the beginning of 2016 to do so.
+The $3,000 will be added to her TFSA contribution room at the beginning of 2016.

-If she re-contributes any of the withdrawn amount before 2013, she will have an excess amount in her TFSA and will be charged a monthly tax of 1% on the highest excess TFSA amount for each month that an excess remains in the account.
+If she re-contributes any of the withdrawn amount before 2016, she will have an excess amount in her TFSA and will be charged a tax equal to 1% of the highest excess TFSA amount for each month that the excess remains in her account.